Bayer, maker of Roundup weedkiller, agrees to pay $10 billion in cancer settlements

-The company will also pay $1.25 billion for a separate class agreement for potential future claims, which will be subject to approval in the U.S. District Court for the Northern District of California by Judge Vince Chhabria.
+The company will also set aside $1.25 billion for a separate class agreement for potential future claims, which will be subject to approval in the U.S. District Court for the Northern District of California by Judge Vince Chhabria.

-Bayer has been entangled in a public relations and litigation crisis after it inherited the Roundup brand, which was introduced in the 1970s and grew to be a top-selling herbicide, through a $63 billion merger with St. Louis-based agribusiness giant Monsanto in 2018.
-At the time, Monsanto maintained that glyphosate — the active weed-killing ingredient in Roundup — had a history of safe use, and Bayer has echoed that since its acquisition.
+Bayer inherited a public relations and litigation crisis with its $63 billion acquisition of Monsanto, a St. Louis-based agribusiness giant, in 2018.
+At the time, Monsanto maintained that glyphosate — the active weed-killing ingredient in Roundup — had a history of safe use, a stance that Bayer has since echoed.

 But in 2015, the World Health Organization’s International Agency for Research on Cancer labeled the herbicide as “probably carcinogenic to humans.”

-Bayer said that the settlement was a unanimous decision from the company’s board of management, supervisory board and input from the special litigation committee, adding that the settlement doesn’t mean an admission of liability or wrongdoing.
-Chief executive Werner Baumann said in the statement that the action allows the company to “bring a long period of uncertainty to an end.”
+Bayer emphasized that the settlement was not to be taken as an admission of liability or wrongdoing.
+Rather, it allows the company to “bring a long period of uncertainty to an end,” chief executive Werner Baumann said in a statement.

 “As a science-based company committed to improving people’s health, we have great sympathy for anyone who suffers from disease, and we understand their search for answers,” Baumann said.
 “At the same time, the extensive body of science indicates that Roundup does not cause cancer, and therefore, is not responsible for the illnesses alleged in this litigation.
 We stand strongly behind our glyphosate-based herbicides, which are among the most rigorously studied products of their kind, and four decades of science support their safety and that they are not carcinogenic.”